maxwellmatthis/cellular-automaton-traffic-simulation/README.md

 __Tip:__ In image mode cars are represented as pixels ranging from red (stopped) to green (max_speed).
 Each row represents a round.
 The image is read from the bottom up.

-The simulator always ends the simulation by printing the its simulation relevant settings and useful metrics about the simulation as JSON.
+The simulator always ends the simulation by printing relevant settings and useful metrics about the simulation as JSON.

 ```sh